 A material clamp locks stock down on either the left or right side of the base as needed.
 This reviewer prefers to hold the material down by hand when possible and safe to do so, and I found clear hand access to hold stock even when mitering at 45°.
 The unobtrusive blade cover operated smoothly and did a good job of incrementally exposing and covering the blade as we lowered and raised it for cuts.

 It was intuitive and easy to cut miters and bevels in chop mode and to make sliding crosscuts at 0°.
 The ambidextrous main handle of the Bosch CM10GD felt natural to use.
 The beefy miter detent lever made it simple to swing the table from left to right when setting miter angles.
 Disengaging the bevel lock lever took a little more force, but it is hand-friendly and locks the saw positively into left and right bevel angles.

 Adjusting the Bosch CM10GD Fences

 Not unexpectedly, some compound cuts can have bevel and miter angle values that result in the fence obstructing the motor housing and the blade contacting the kerf inserts.
-These obstructions should be detected by moving the saw through its range of motion before actually making the cut.
+You can detect these obstructions by moving the saw through its range of motion before actually making the cut.

 Adjustments to fences were tool-free while kerf insert adjustment was accomplished using the hex key that stores in the saw’s base.
-The kerf inserts had previously been adjusted by the operator from the factory-set maximum to reduce chipping during sliding crosscuts.
+We had already adjusted the kerf inserts from their factory-set maximum.
+This reduced chipping during sliding crosscuts.
 Leaving the kerf inserts at the factory default avoids blade contact during compound cuts.

 Using the Bosch Axial Glide System